bertoldoklinger/tdd-appointment/requirements/appointment-requirements.md

 - ⛔ The end time is before the start time.
 - ⛔ The start time and end time are not within the same day.
 - ⛔ The provided patient ID is invalid.
-- ⛔ The patient does not exist.
+- ⛔ The patient does not exist.s